Setting Up Fail2Ban on Ubuntu: The Rules That Actually Matter for Web Servers

 ignoreip = 127.0.0.1/8 ::1 203.0.113.50 10.0.0.0/8

 Specify individual IPs or CIDR ranges as needed.
-Do not whitelist large ranges without reason.
-Whitelisting 10.0.0.0/8 exempts millions of IPs from all bans.
-Only whitelist ranges you control or trust absolutely.
+Do not whitelist large ranges without good reason.
+Whitelisting 10.0.0.0/8 exempts millions of IP addresses from all bans, which defeats the purpose of having protection in place.

-If you manage the server via a specific VPN or jump host, add that IP explicitly.
-If your office uses a fixed IP, add it.
-If you rely on dynamic DNS for remote access, you cannot safely whitelist it.
-Instead, set a higher maxretry for your services or implement certificate-based access controls.
+If you manage the server via a specific VPN or jump host, add that IP explicitly to the whitelist.
+If your office uses a fixed IP address, add it.
+If you rely on dynamic DNS for remote access, you cannot safely whitelist it because the IP can change.
+Instead, set a higher maxretry for your services or implement certificate-based access controls that do not depend on IP allowlisting.

 Persistent Bans with SQLite